 A romantic city break, Paris has the perfect itinerary for couples.
 But, is visiting Paris for the first time quite the love story we are led to believe?

-Adam and I experienced a couple of scary moments, but I’ll give you more details later on in the post!
+Adam and I experienced a couple of scary moments during our 4 days in Paris, but I’ll give you more details later on in the post!

-We flew into Charles De Gaulle airport.
+We travelled to Paris by plane and flew into Charles De Gaulle airport.
 We had talked about getting the Eurostar, but as it only takes us 50 minutes to fly to Paris from our local airport, we didn’t see much point in adding travel time to our short weekend away.
-For those looking to visit Paris for longer, there are some benefits taking the Eurostar (no luggage restrictions) and some wonderful day trips from Paris to really make the most of a longer stay.
+For those looking to visit Paris for longer than 4 days, there are some benefits taking the Eurostar (no luggage restrictions) and some wonderful day trips from Paris to really make the most of a longer stay.

 I mentioned this is our first time in Paris, though, this statement is a bit of a fib as we have in fact been to Disneyland many years ago.
 Back then my French was much better, though looking back, we were probably too naive and should have done more research prior to travel.
 Without prior planning, we took a taxi from Charles De Gaulle to our hotel near Disneyland at a cost of almost €100 and, took the same journey back!
 What were we thinking!?
 I didn’t count this experience as our first time in Paris as we didn’t see the Eiffel Tower or any other attractions; most probably because we couldn’t afford it after the taxi journey!
 But, this guide isn’t about what not to do in Paris…!